dschalk/reactive-buttons/README.md

   The line 'let g = this.data.g' in 'render' is all it takes to invoke the automatic incrementing of the Fibonacci series.
 Note that 'g' is not called and its argument is not modified (that is, not until g modifies it).
 Being aware of this behavior facilitates writing concise code and helps to avoid magical bugs.

   The line 'let increaseX = this.data.increaseX' is also present in 'render()', but rendering does not trigger its execution.
 The relevant difference between 'increaseX' and 'g' from a practical perspective is that 'g' is defined inside of the data object but 'increaseX' is incorporated into 'data' externally with with the code: 'data.increaseX = ...'.
 Another way of looking at this is to see that 'g' was inside of 'data' when it was encapsulated, but 'increaseX' was tacked on after encapsulation.
 The precise explanation for this behavior can be found in the details of the code.

+  The buttons shown here work fine with React's state and props objects left empty.
+You might wonder why I use React at all.
+Mobservable doesn't rely on React.
+Well, this code is a snippet from my websockets-react project.
+The complete code is available at [https://github.com/dschalk/websockets-react](https://github.com/dschalk/websockets-react) An explanation of the project is at [Game of Score Tutorial](https://www.fpcomplete.com/user/dschalk/Websockets%20Game%20of%20Score).
+My server is a modified Haskell Wai-Websockets server.
+Like mobservable, it accomplishes much in a very simple and elegant manner.

+  I use 'react_mixin' in this demonstration, but it isn't necessary.
+I used it to grab a React mixin out of 'node_modules' to conveniently support autoFocus ('autofocus' in regular HTML).
+Otherwise, I think I would have to use a React 'ref' to find the 'select' dom node.
+After the page loads, you can just start entering a number.
+Then press <ENTER> and the corresponding Fibonacci number appears.